Riwaj22/Accenture-Data-Analytics-Virtual-Experience/README.md

 Problem Statement:
-- An audit of their big data practice <br.
+- An audit of their big data practice
-- Recommendations for a successful IPO<br.
+- Recommendations for a successful IPO
 - An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity <br.